spacetelescope/science-platform-images/doc/FRAMEWORK.md

 a mission image.
 As implemented this is just concatenated to a mission's Dockerfile.custom to produce the mission image Dockerfile.

-It's noteworthy that at present the base image Ubuntu packages, npm installs, and `base` conda environment and `common-env` additions,  which (probably) define the notebook UI behind the scenes,  all float,  even for `frozen` or `chilly` builds.
+It's noteworthy that at present the base image Ubuntu packages, npm installs, and `base` conda environment and `common-env` additions,  which (probably) define the notebook UI behind the scenes,  all float,  even for `frozen` builds.
 Whether it is better to track community work constantly or better to be able to pin,  the derivation of our base image from `jupyter/docker-stacks` places it largely outside our control,  unless we either accept image-bloat for retroactive version changes or Docker layer squashing becomes a standard capability.

 ### Deployment/Mission Image